Sunday, November 21, 2010

 Now I'm writing another book and I have only 40 days to do it.
 Forty days, wow.
 That number is downright BIBLICAL.

-Anyway, I have agreed to finish my book as part of the Albany Times Union's Writing in Motion project, organized by my good friend Lori Cullen, herself a fabulous writer.
+Anyway, I have agreed to finish my new book as part of the Albany Times Union's Writing in Motion project, organized by my good friend Lori Cullen, herself a fabulous writer.
 Lori has challenged me and a handful of other writers to finish our books by year's end.

 I am determined to meet my friend Lori's goal, for a whole host of reasons you will understand if you just read the new book, called Sister Mysteries.
 Try starting with Chapter One.